Blueberry

 Do blueberries prevent Alzheimer's?

 Blueberries, already classified as a “superfruit” for its health boosting properties, could now also help fight dementia, new research suggests.
-The study shows the berry, which can potentially lower the risk of heart disease and cancer, could also be a weapon in the battle against Alzheimer's disease.
+The study shows the berry, which can potentially lower the risk of heart condition and cancer, could also be a weapon in the battle against Alzheimer's condition.

 CLINICAL STUDIES